LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LocalDeepSeekWithRAG/LocalDeepSeekWithRAG.md

-**4.1 Test the DeepSeek-R1 ChatBot with Power Grid data RAG**
+**4.3 Test the DeepSeek-R1 ChatBot with Power Grid data RAG**

-Now we can try to ask DeepSeek-R1 a question related to the power grid simulation system and compare the result between with and without RAG.
+Now we can try to ask DeepSeek-R1 a question related to the power grid simulation system and compare the result between the answer with and without RAG.

 Question: